 - Deficient Exercise Condition: Playing without warming up or not having strength training certainly increases the risk of such injuries.

-1. Lateral Epicondylitis, or tennis elbow
+1. Lateral Epicondylitis, or Tennis Elbow

 The most prevalent tennis injury.
-It is an overuse injury from repetitive movements of the wrist and arm resulting in inflammation in the tendons of the forearm.
+It is an overuse injury from repetitive movements of the wrist and arm, resulting in inflammation in the tendons of the forearm.

 - Decreased grip strength.